leehanchung/cs224n/README.md

 [Lecture notes, CS 224n, Winter 2019](./notes)

-Special thanks to Stanford, Professor.
-Manning for making this great resources online and free to the public.
+Special thanks to Stanford and Professor Chris Manning for making this great resources online and free to the public.

 ## Assignment 1 :heavy_check_mark:
 Constructed count vectorized embeddings using co-occurance matrix and used Gensim word2vec to study predictions and language biases.